Rosita (film): Production

 Before this movie, Mary Pickford mostly appeared in features portraying children.
 Pickford appealed to a fan magazine for new film ideas, and the magazine's contributors wrote back that they wanted to see her play more child roles, such as Cinderella.
 Pickford thanked them and promptly set out to make a film with an adult role.

 In 1922, her studio United Artists was not making any profits despite releasing successful films such as Broken Blossoms, Little Lord Fauntleroy (1921) and Robin Hood (1922).
 Pickford was desperate to release a film that could perform well and free her of her image as an ingenue.

 Realizing Hollywood was making profits with costume movies such as When Knighthood Was in Flower, she decided to make a film based on the 1902 novel Dorothy Vernon of Haddon Hall.
 She chose Ernst Lubitsch as her director and brought him from Germany in October 1922 to meet with her.

 Lubitsch decided he could not make Dorothy Vernon of Haddon Hall.
-Pickford was annoyed because she had paid $250,000 on its preparations (and eventually filmed the story later).
+Pickford was annoyed because she had spent $250,000 on its preparations (and eventually filmed the story later).
 They looked for another story to make a movie, ultimately choosing Faust.
 However, the project was dropped when Pickford's mother, Charlotte Hennessy, overheard Lubitsch discussing the baby killing scene and immediately nixed the idea.
-Lubitsch and Pickford eventually decided to film the opera Don César de Bazan, retitling it as Rosita.
-Lubitsch hesitated about making it, but Pickford convinced him to work on the project.
+Lubitsch and Pickford eventually decided to film the opera Don César de Bazan, retitling it Rosita.
+Lubitsch hesitated about making it, but Pickford persuaded him to work on the project.

-Pickford wanted Ramón Novarro to co-star opposite her as Don Diego.
+Pickford wanted Ramon Novarro to co-star opposite her as Don Diego.
 Rex Ingram, Navarro's mentor, protested this offer by reminding Novarro that Pickford once stated that Novarro's "face and body do not match."
 Novarro followed Ingram's advice and rejected the role.

 Lubitsch later said working with Pickford was a delight.
 Pickford also enjoyed working with Lubitsch, and at first contracted him to make three more movies with her.

 Release

-Upon its release, the film was met with success, earning over $1 million.
+The film was successful upon its release, earning over $1 million.

 Preservation

 For reasons unknown, Pickford decided the film was a failure.
 While she carefully preserved most of her filmography, she allowed Rosita to decay, save for the film's fourth reel, and no prints of the film were thought to exist.
-However, in the 1960s a nitrate print was discovered in the Russian film archives and repatriated by The Museum of Modern Art.
+However, in the 1960s a nitrate print was discovered in the Russian film archives and repatriated by the Museum of Modern Art.
 A safety preservation negative was made from the nitrate print, but no further work was done on the film.
 Starting in 2016, work restoring the film began as recent breakthroughs in digital restoration made it possible to reclaim many of the film's severely damaged images.
 In 2017, the restoration of the film held its world premiere at the 74th Venice International Film Festival.